Service Desk Analyst – Information Services

 Here at Southern DHB we’re working very hard to provide high quality health and disability services so we’re highly focused on bringing in the right people with the appropriate experience and skills, to turn our goals into reality.

 About the Role – what’s in it for me?

 As the first port of call for all Information Systems (IS) related enquires/ issues for our internal customers, our Service Desk Analysts provide a fundamental service to the DHB.
 Our reality is, if our systems don’t work, we don’t work, so it starts and ends with the support of our IS team, as one of the critical support functions.

-In this role you will be responsible for receiving, prioritising, documenting, and actively resolving end user help requests.
+Based in Invercargill’s Southland Hospital, you will be responsible for receiving, prioritising, documenting, and actively resolving end user help requests.